There are five stages to develop your NDIS plan:

 When your plan is approved it’s time to start putting it into action.
 Within 7 days of your plan being finalised you will be contacted by the NDIA to talk about this.
 If the NDIA does not contact you, you can contact them.

-If you have requested and received a Support Coordinator, they will help you put your plan into action.
-A Support Coordinator will help you select service providers and implement your plan so that it works for you, and your goals and aspirations for a life that is meaningful to you.
+If you have requested and received a Recovery Coach or Support Coordinator, they will help you put your plan into action.
+They will help you select service providers and implement your plan so that it works for you, and your goals and aspirations for a life that is meaningful to you.

-If you do not have a Support Coordinator, you need to implement your own plan, and this can be challenging.
-If your request for a Support Coordinator is not approved, you can ask for that decision to be reviewed.
+If you do not have this support, you need to implement your own plan, and this can be challenging.
+If your request for a Recovery Coach or Support Coordinator is not approved, you can ask for that decision to be reviewed.

 When you receive NDIS funding you will get access to a website called MyPlace.
 This is where you manage your NDIS plan, including paying for services when you self-manage your plan budgets.
 You don’t have to know how to use a computer to self-manage as you can also pay for services using paper forms (like paying bills in the mail).